 Oak Aphid & Powdery Mildew

-Powdery Mildew Microsphaera Alphitoides
+Powdery Mildew (Microsphaera Alphitoides)

-of this fungal disorder appear in late spring as small brown spots which will later turn white; these smudgy white mycelial lesions are visible on the upper leaf surface.
+The initial symptoms of this fungal disorder appear in late spring as small brown spots which will later turn white; these smudgy white mycelial lesions are visible on the upper leaf surface.
 The ensuing damage can be quite significant; new leaves and shoots are disfigured resulting in partial defoliation, reduced growth, vigour and tree decline.

 Canopy spraying or air blasting is a good option for seasonal control; it is less damaging to the environment compared to soil injection, as very low levels of chemical penetrate into the soil profile.
 Direct tree injection is the preferred method, this uses the trees vascular system to evenly translocate chemistries to the leaf mass, treatments are effective and guaranteed for two or more years.

 Avoid major damage and serious overall decline in your oak trees – talk to Elmsavers about the best treatment at the right time for your trees.